 - Be permanently resident in an eligible Commonwealth country

-- By September 2021, hold a first degree of at least upper second class (2:1) honours standard, or a second-class degree (2:2) and a relevant postgraduate qualification (usually a Master’s degree).
-N.B.
-The CSC would not normally fund a second UK Master’s degree.
+- By September 2024, hold a first degree of either First or upper second class (2:1) classification plus a relevant postgraduate qualification (usually a Master's degree).
 If you are applying for a second UK Master’s degree, you will need to provide justification as to why you wish to undertake this study

 - Be unable to afford to study at a UK university without this scholarship